 Progress House, San Francisco

 Progress House is a 10 bed psychiatric transitional residential treatment program established in 1969.
 Progress House offers Seeking Safety groups and an expressive arts program as part of its curriculum, in addition to the structured day treatment offered by all residential transitional programs.
-It specializes in services to transitional age youth and LGBT populations.
 The target length of stay is three months, during which time staff work with the client to develop plan to live in the community independently.

 Seniors Program, San Francisco